ArneKuhrs/LayeredMixedMatrices.jl/README.md

 the statement that the matrix is square and nonsingular.

 The poset has the single cover relation `C2 -> C3`, with `C1` incomparable to both.
-This is chemically right: reactions 5 and 6 touch only `X3`, so that block is isolated, while `X2` feeds into `X1` through `X2 -> X1 + 3 X2`.
-By the main theorem
-of the paper, the inverse is fully dense exactly on the three diagonal blocks and on the `(2,3)` block, and identically zero elsewhere.
+By the main theorem of the paper, the inverse is fully dense exactly on the three diagonal blocks and on the `(2,3)` block, and identically zero elsewhere.
 The three-element poset has six order ideals, and these are the six buffering structures of the network.